gfu-servant-engineering/tech-connect-backend/README.md

 Before installing docker-compose verify that you don't already have it by running `sudo docker-compose`.

-If the command is not found, run the following command to install it:
+If it's not found, run the following command to install it:
 ```
 $ sudo apt install docker-compose
 ```

-## Clone Strapi-Docker
+### Clone Strapi-Docker

-For more installation help visit Strapi Docker's [repository](https://github.com/strapi/strapi-docker)
+For more installation help, visit Strapi Docker's [repository](https://github.com/strapi/strapi-docker)

 1. git clone `https://github.com/strapi/strapi-docker && cd strapi-docker`
-2. Run using `**SUDO** docker-compose up`
+2. Run using `__SUDO__ docker-compose up`

 ## Troubleshooting

-If given a docker version error after running the `sudo docker-compose up` commnad, change the version in the docker-compose.yml file in your strapi project from 3 to 2.
-The problem should resolve itself.
+If given a docker version error after running the `sudo docker-compose up` command, change the version in the `docker-compose.yml` file in your strapi project from 3 to 2.
+The problem should be resolved.